 - Consider further investigations for cancer with an abdomino-pelvic CT scan (and a mammogram for women) in all patients aged over 40 years with a first unprovoked PE who do not have signs or symptoms of cancer based on initial investigation.

 - Consider testing for antiphospholipid antibodies in patients who have had unprovoked PE if it is planned to stop anticoagulation treatment.
+Be aware that these tests can be affected by anticoagulants and be prepared to seek specialist advice if indicated.

 - Consider testing for hereditary thrombophilia in patients who have had unprovoked PE and who have a first-degree relative who has had DVT or PE, if it is planned to stop anticoagulation treatment.